-- Employer makes payment to the employee.
+- The employer makes payment to the employee.

-- It is in nature of salary.
+- It is in the nature of salary.

 - The income under the head salary is above the maximum amount not chargeable to tax. (i.e; total salary for a financial year is more than Rs.
 2,50,000)